mksense/Library/README.markdown

 * If SunSpot BaseStation is used as Gate you should use the source provided at sunSPOT-Gate file.
 Do ```ant compile jar``` to create distributive and import it in your IDE.
 The basedir of your application should have the *build.xml* and *build.properties* file in order to run it.
 In *build.properties* file you define your main class and any additional distributives you use.
 Run your application by doing ``` ant host-run -Dport=/path/to/basestationPort ```

 * If XBee module is used as Gate you should use the source provided at xbee-Gate file.
 Do ```ant compile jar``` to create distributive and import it in your IDE.
-You run yo